dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.3.3 =
+* Fixed bug with setting to start chat box minimized

 = 0.3.2 =
 * Fixed bug in Voice Call UI customization